 But anyway, we have to call them functions, because that is how Oracle calls them in the official docs.

 As I mentioned before, in this case, this is keeping only one row, so I could have used MIN instead of MAX here, and the results would be the same because this function is being applied only to that one row, but in cases where more than one row is kept, then using MAX or MIN could produce different results.

 And in case you are wondering: No, you cannot use RANK or any other of the ranking functions there.
 The only valid ranking function there is DENSE_RANK.

 Most Common Use Case

-One of the most common use cases for these functions is when you have a grouped query to get the max or min of some column, and you need to get some additional data from that row which happens to be the maximum or minimum you are interested in.
+One of the most common use cases for Oracle FIRST and LAST is when you have a grouped query to get the max or min of some column, and you need to get some additional data from that row which happens to be the maximum or minimum you are interested in.

-For example, if I wanted to know what the birth date of the youngest employee per department is, I could get it easily this way:
+For example, if I wanted to know what the birth date of the oldest employee per department is, I could get it easily this way:

 SELECT department_id, MIN(birthdate) FROM employee GROUP BY department_id;

-But, what should I do if now I want to know the name of the employee who is the youngest as well?
+But, what should I do if now I want to know the name of the employee who is the oldest as well?

 I could use a subquery, as in the previous example, or I could use an analytic function, as in the next example we are going to look at, but the easiest and most efficient way to do it would be like this: